Biarca/patrol-k8s-marketplace/README.md

 **Note:** If the installer project and monitoring project are the same, then just provide Owner role of the installer project to Service account.

-In the GCP Console, select Monitoring project and navigate to **IAM & Admin >  Click on "Add"**.
+In the GCP Console, select Monitoring project and navigate to **IAM & Admin > IAM** and Click on "Add".
 Under “New members” provide the Installer project service account and select “Security Admin” as role and click on “Save”.
+In the Installer project, navigate to **IAM & Admin > Service Accounts**, for the desired service account, click on the 3-dots under the Actions column and click on "Create Key".
+Select key type as "JSON" and click on "CREATE".

 Download the installer project service account key in JSON format and copy it to the ````<Path-To-patrol-installer>/patrol-k8s-marketplace```` directory in the installer machine.
 ### 3.2 Creating External Static Address and DNS Record
 For accessing Biarca Patrol UI using an FQDN, perform the below steps in GCP.
 #### 3.2.1 Create External Static IP
-In GCP console, navigate to Menu -> NETWORKING -> VPC network -> External IP addresses and click on RESERVE STATIC ADDRESSES.
+In the Installer project, navigate to **Menu -> NETWORKING -> VPC network -> External IP addresses** and click on RESERVE STATIC ADDRESSES.
 Make sure to provide values as mentioned below and click on the Reserve button.
 | **Name** | `<Any user desired name>` |
 | :---        |    :----:   |